Missouri Gambling Laws: What You Should Know - RotoGrinders

 Our advice?
 Pick a couple of sportsbooks you like, get your KYC docs ready (ID, address, SSN last four), and set a deposit plan so you’re not scrambling for bonuses on launch morning.

-What Changes at Launch
+What Changed at Launch

 The Missouri Gaming Commission sets the rules and audits operators, and the Missouri State Highway Patrol’s Gaming Division handles investigative support.
 That duo is why you’ll see consistent ID checks, geofencing, and house rules across licensed operators.